emptyr1/bikeProject/README.md

 Analyzing bikes in NY, DC, and SF using postgres+ postGIS, RedShift, python, R, cartodb and Tableau Includes weather from cool climate and shape files.
+Supporting presentation can be found [here](https://docs.google.com/presentation/d/1wFfcXu5ya0qzA2rpQ7__vqnH_OgwNdGqUXoyuPJzeTQ/edit?usp=sharing)

 To run the project, to `backend`-> `0_initialize_db.sh` that will create a local postgres db/tables and populate those tables with data downloaded from the respective websites.